 - Md.
 Code Commercial Law Article, Title 12: Credit Regulations (includes restrictions on interest rates and installment or "rent-to-own" sales)

 - Md.
 Code Commercial Law Article, Title 15: Debt Collection - Special Provisions (includes assignment of debts, attachment of wages, priorities in insolvency/bankruptcy)

 The official source of the federal statutes is the United States Code.
 All Maryland law libraries and many Maryland public libraries carry the United States Code in print.
-Many of the same libraries also carry one of the unofficial versions, the United States Code Annotated and the United States Code Service.
-It is a good idea to do your federal statute research in one of these unofficial print versions of the Code, because they are both more up-to-date than the official Code, and because they include summaries of cases that interpret each statute.
-However, below are quick links to a few important federal debt- and credit-related statutes:
+Many of the same libraries carry one of the unofficial print versions, the United States Code Annotated or the United States Code Service.
+You should research the federal statutes in one of these unofficial print versions of the Code first because they are both more up-to-date than the official Code.
+Also, the unofficial print versions include summaries of cases that interpret each statute.
+Below are quick links to a few important federal debt and credit-related statutes:

 USC Title 15 Chapter 41 includes most major consumer credit and debt laws.

 - Subchapter I—Consumer Credit Cost Disclosure (§§ 1601—1667f)

 The Maryland Commissioner of Financial Regulation regulates and investigates complaints against credit reporting agencies, retail installment sellers, mortgage lenders, and credit unions in Maryland.
 The Department's regulations are published officially in Title 9, Subtitle 3 of COMAR (the Code of Maryland Regulations).
 The print version of is available in all Maryland law libraries and many Maryland public libraries.
 The Department's regulations are also available electronically on the Division of State Documents home page.